ARTICLES

 Garden Plants Outdoor Plants

-Agave Attenuata is a species of flowering plant in the family Asparagaceae.
+Agave Attenuata flower is a species of flowering plant in the family Asparagaceae.
 The plant is commonly known as 'Foxtail', a name that makes reference to its development of a curved inflorescence, which is unusual among agaves.

 The agave is native to central Mexico in the state of Jalisco where it produces long, curved flower stalks with greenish-yellow flower color.
 But this particular one grows in Spain, near Calpe.
 And with its unique appearance and interesting characteristics, this is a plant that deserves attention.